NORTHERN THAILAND - IT'S A VIBE

 The majority of the treks will stay with the ‘Karen’ people, though others will stop at ‘Long Neck’ villages.
-During your time in the village you’re welcome to walk around and talk with the local people, learn handicrafts or sit with a few of the villagers.
+During your time in the village, you’re welcome to walk around and talk with the local people, learn handicrafts or sit with a few of the villagers.
 You may even get to test your drinking ability and accept some ‘Lao Pa’ (jungle whiskey, probably better known as moonshine).
 While you’re putting your drinking abilities to the test, why not test your stomach at the same time!?
-Some northern specialties are also worth a mention, such as 'Lap Moo'.
+Some northern specialities are also worth a mention, such as 'Lap Moo'.
 Lap is traditionally minced raw pork mixed with chillies and other spices.
-Eaten raw, this dish may scream ‘e-coli central’, but trust us, it is absolutely delicious and we do recommend it!
+Eaten raw, this dish may scream ‘e-coli central’, but trust us, it is absolutely delicious, and we do recommend trying it!

 Other activities available in Chiang Mai and Northern Thailand range from bamboo rafting, zip-lining, kayaking, caving or just a relaxing walk around the many temples located around the city.
-But for those looking for something a bit more extreme, there’s also bungee jumping, downhill mountain biking, paint balling, and drift karting.
+But for those looking for something a bit more extreme, there’s also bungee jumping, downhill mountain biking, paintballing, and drift karting.
 The list goes on!
-Check out our Northern Thailand trip here to see what activities we get up to with the Tru Crew!
+Check out our Northern Thailand trip here to see what activities we get up to & come join the TruFam!

 All of the activities in the north, much like the beer (priorities ya know) are also well priced.
 For example, I haven’t seen many places in the world which offers bungee jumping for 20 pounds!
 In fact, on the whole, prices are generally lower in Chiang Mai and Northern Thailand with a beer averaging around 50 baht, the same for a good Thai dish, and accommodation on average will be about 4 pounds per night.
 So for those on a tight budget, Chiang Mai and Northern Thailand is a great place to wander around at a reasonably low cost and still see a large amount of the city.